awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa.md

    1. **Require MFA**\.
 All users in your user pool must sign in with an additional SMS code or time\-based one\-time password \(TOTP\) factor\.

    1. **Optional MFA** \- You can give your users the option to register an additional sign\-in factor but still permit users who haven't configured MFA to sign in\.
 If you use adaptive authentication, choose this option\.
-For more information on adaptive authentication, see [Adding advanced security to a user pool](cognito-user-pool-settings-advanced-security.md)\.
+For more information about adaptive authentication, see [Adding advanced security to a user pool](cognito-user-pool-settings-advanced-security.md)\.

    1. **No MFA**\.
 Your users can't register an additional sign\-in factor\.

 1. Choose the **MFA methods** that you support in your app\.
-You can set **SMS message** or **Authenticator apps** with TOTPs as a second factor\.
-We recommend that you implement TOTP\-based MFA so that account recovery uses SMS messages\.
+You can set **SMS message** or TOTP\-generating **Authenticator apps** as a second factor\.
+We recommend that you implement TOTP\-based MFA so that account recovery can use SMS messages\.

 1. If you use SMS text messages as a second factor and you haven't configured an IAM role to use with Amazon Simple Notification Service \(Amazon SNS\) for SMS messages, create one in the console\.
 In the **Messaging** tab for your user pool, locate **SMS** and choose **Edit**\.
 You can also use an existing role that allows Amazon Cognito to send SMS messages to your users for you\.
 For more information, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)\.